-Fogo Island Inn is 10 years old this year — here's a look at this unique corner of Newfoundland — the people, places, food and landscapes.
+The Fogo Island Inn is 10 years old this year — a luxury hotel that celebrates what's unique and endearing in this remote corner of Canada.

 Words and Photos